best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ### Stress Testing

 Stress testing evaluates how the model performs under extreme conditions or with noisy data.
 This helps identify the model's robustness and ability to handle unexpected inputs.
-Stress testing involves introducing variations or noise into the input data and observing how the model's predictions are affected.
+Stress testing involves introducing variations or noise into the input data and observing how the model's outputs are affected.
 This type of testing is useful for understanding the model's limits and ensuring it can handle real-world challenges.

 ### Sensitivity Analysis

 Sensitivity analysis tests how sensitive the model's outputs are to changes in input data or parameters.
 This analysis helps understand the model's behaviour and identify potential weaknesses.
-Sensitivity analysis involves systematically varying the input data or model parameters and measuring the impact on the model's predictions.
+Sensitivity analysis involves systematically varying the input data or model parameters and measuring the impact on the model's outputs.
 This helps in identifying critical factors that influence the model's performance and making necessary adjustments.

 ### Model Interpretability

-Implementing methods to make the model's predictions interpretable is essential for building trust with stakeholders.
+Implementing methods to make the model's outputs interpretable is essential for building trust with stakeholders.
 Techniques like SHAP (SHapley Additive exPlanations) values or LIME (Local Interpretable Model-agnostic Explanations) can help explain the model's decisions.
-These methods provide insights into how different features contribute to the model's predictions, making it easier for analysts and stakeholders to understand and trust the model's outputs.
+These methods provide insights into how different features contribute to the model's outputs, making it easier for analysts and stakeholders to understand and trust the model's outputs.

 ### Model Optimisation